ajvincent/stacklizard/README.md

 ```
 ## Command-line Usage

-From the command-line, you have several subcommands:
+From the command-line, you have several subcommands.
+Generally speaking, I recommend the following:
+1. Using standalone or html subcommands to generate an initial configuration file
+1. Altering the configuration file as necessary
+1. Using the configuration subcommand with the generated configuration file to create revised results.
+1. Repeat as you desire.

 ### standalone

 This reads a single JavaScript file, marks one function async as you requested (by line number and optionally a "function index", the index of the function among the list of functions on that line), then generates a stack trace.